IRISneurolab/NCA/README.md

 ## Overview

-The **NeuroCognitive Age (NCA) Framework** is a multimodal biomarker pipeline designed to quantify individual aging trajectories by integrating structural neuroimaging (MRI) and cognitive performance.
+The **NeuroCognitive Age (NCA) Framework** is a multimodal biomarker pipeline designed to quantify individual aging trajectories by integrating structural neuroimaging (MRI) and cognitive performance (semantic verbal fluency and Montreal Cognitive Assessment MoCA).

 ---